JPurcell1/SOC-Home-Lab/README.md

 ## Tools Used
 - Wireshark
-- BlueTeamLabs - to download the malicious PCAP
+- BlueTeamLabs - to download the malicious packet capture

 ## Steps
-1. Downloaded malicious Packet capture and open it in wireshark
+1. Downloaded malicious PCAP and open it in wireshark
 2. Checking Protocols
    <img src="" width="" length=""/>